radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 Both stores must be accessible and defined in the base DN of the LDAP data sources when the command is executed.
 You need one LDAP data source per cluster.
 Resync-util.bat (resync-util.sh on Linux) is located at <RLI_HOME>/bin/advanced.

+**For modify operations:**
+- The base entry is determined by comparing the `modifyTimestamp` of each entry.
+The entry with the most recent modifyTimestamp is selected.
+This is independent of the order of data sources passed in the `-d` property.

 ### Usage

 `resync-util.bat [-d <datasource1,datasource2>] [-b <base_dn>] [-x <disconnectionTimestamp>] [-i <ignoredAttributes>] [-c <true/false>] [-a <true/false>] [-m <true/false>]`